 The good news is that solar panel systems must be rated to withstand winds of 160 MPH or more in the state of Florida, but most can withstand much higher.
 Learn what makes solar panels hurricane proof in our online guide.

 Solar panels last a long time!
 If your roof is old, worn out, or has existing damage, you will want to take care of that before installing a solar system for your home.
 Otherwise, you will have to pay to take them off and put them on again once a new roof is installed.

 Solar Panels Require Little Maintenace

 Depending on where you live, solar panels and energy systems may need yearly cleaning but that’s about it.
-Your roof on the other hand (areas not covered by solar panels) may still require yearly maintenance and inspections.
+Your roof, on the other hand (areas not covered by home solar panels), may still require yearly maintenance and inspections.

-Solar Panels Should Be Installed By A Certifed Expert
+Solar Panels Should Be Installed By A Certifed Roofing Expert

-The longevity and reliability of your solar panels relies on the skill level of the contractor you choose.
+The longevity and reliability of your solar panels is based on the skill level of the contractor you choose.
 Going with a solar installer that offers the lowest price can almost always guarantee they will be cutting corners – leaving your home and system in jeopardy.
-Choosing a reputable, local Florida solar installer is within your best interests!
+Choosing a reputable, local Florida solar installer is in your best interest!

 Learn More About Florida Solar